-The techniques of bone marrow aspiration and biopsy allow a direct observation of activity and maturation of the red blood cell precursors.
-The amount of distribution, the cellular pattern of iron content or abnormal maturity of the cells are all helpful tests in anemias.
-Bone marrow aspiration and biopsy are neither difficult nor invasive, can be done as a single procedure and for this reason should be part of the early diagnostic tools in suspected hematological diseases.
+The techniques of bone marrow aspiration and biopsy has introduced new possibilities.
+It allows a direct observation of activity and maturation of the red blood cell precursors.
+They measure the amount of distribution, the cellular pattern of iron content or abnormal maturity of the cells.
+Bone marrow aspiration and biopsy are are relatively simple tests the doctor can do it as a single procedure.
+This test should be part of the early diagnostic tools in suspected hematological diseases.
 These procedures typically are ordered by a hematologist.

 1. Merck Manual (Home edition): Anemia

 2. Noble: Textbook of Primary Care Medicine, 3rd ed., Mosby Inc. 2001